 Since their appearance early in the 20th century, Dada and Surrealism have had a profound and lasting influence on the arts.
 This course explores the art and ideas of these two movements within the social, political, intellectual and art historical context of the years 1914-1947.
-2 credits witnessed an explosion of imagery, in part led by the technical developments in commercial printmaking and the advent of photography.
-This course will survey the major themes of the period, including the changing cityscape, the iconography of peasants and local landscapes, the influence of caricature and the popular press and the development of Japonism.
-Classes will be based on the hands-on viewing of original prints in the New York Public Library by artists including Eugene Delacroix, Edouard Manet, Charles Meryon, Camille Pissarro, Mary Cassatt and James McNeill Whistler.
 2 credits

-HTA 329 Nineteenth-Century Printmaking The 19th century
+HTA 329 Nineteenth-Century Printmaking